Genomic-Medicine-Linkoping/var-genes-ro/README.md

-# Virulence and Antibiotic Resistance Genes used in Region Östergötland
+# Virulence and Antibiotic Resistance Genes database in Region Östergötland

 This repository contains:

 1. Raw (unprocessed) virulence and antibiotic resistance (VAR) sequence files

-- Antibiotic and resistance genes file: `raw/Diagnostic_genes_v3.fa`
+- `raw/Diagnostic_genes_v3.fa`: Antibiotic and resistance genes file
-- Csv file containing phenotypes related with genes: `raw/Diagnostic_genes_v3_phenotypes.csv`
+- `raw/Diagnostic_genes_v3_phenotypes.csv`: Csv file containing phenotypes related with genes
-- A list of sequence names estimated by [Ariba](https://github.com/sanger-pathogens/ariba `Ariba Github page`) to be non-coding when running [ariba prepareref](https://github.com/sanger-pathogens/ariba/wiki/Task:-prepareref) command on them: `raw/non-coding.txt`
+- `raw/non-coding.txt`: A list of sequence names estimated by [Ariba](https://github.com/sanger-pathogens/ariba) to be non-coding when running [ariba prepareref](https://github.com/sanger-pathogens/ariba/wiki/Task:-prepareref) command on them

 2. Processed (intermediary) VAR sequence files

-- Antibiotic and resistance genes file: `proc/diagnostic_genes.fa`
+- `proc/diagnostic_genes.fa`: Antibiotic and resistance genes file
-- Csv file containing phenotypes related with genes: `proc/phenotypes.csv`
+- `proc/phenotypes.csv`: Csv file containing phenotypes related with genes

 The processed intermediary files were produced with jupyter notebooks in `bin`-directory inside conda environment defined by `bin/exp.yml`.

 3. The final VAR sequence files

-- According to Ariba estimated coding sequences augmented by phenotype information in the fasta headers: `coding.fa`
+- `coding.fa`: According to Ariba estimated coding sequences augmented by phenotype information in the fasta headers
-- According to Ariba estimated non-coding sequences augmented by phenotype information in the fasta headers: `non-coding.fa`
+- `non-coding.fa`: According to Ariba estimated non-coding sequences augmented by phenotype information in the fasta headers
-- A concatenation of the two above: `coding_non-coding.fa`
+- `coding_non-coding.fa`: A concatenation of the two above

 The phenotype information is appended in the fasta headers after `|||`.

+This database is used in [JASEN](https://github.com/Genomic-Medicine-Linkoping/gms-JASEN/tree/ro-implementation) pipeline at the university hospital of Linköping, Sweden.

 **Note that it is strongly recommended to perform verification of these sequences before taking them in to use in your own clinical setting.**

-These genes are used in [gms-JASEN pipeline](https://github.com/Genomic-Medicine-Linkoping/gms-JASEN/tree/ro-implementation) (`ro-implementation` branch).